Skip to content

 ModeEntry PointUse Case

 CLIorgloop startPrimary.
-Interactive and daemon operation.
+Interactive, daemon, and supervised daemon modes.

 Libraryimport { Runtime } from '@orgloop/core'Programmatic embedding.
-Multi-module capable.